Ivory Coast export ban puts cocoa market in turmoil

-The unsettled political situation in the Ivory Coast took a turn last week when President Alassane Ouattara declared a 30-day ban on cocoa and coffee exports.
-The ban was intended to cut cash flow to incumbent president Laurent Gbagbo who has refused to leave office after Mr. Ouattara won a Nov.
+KASNAS CITY — The unsettled political situation in the Ivory Coast, the world’s largest cocoa bean producer, took a major turn this week when new president Alassane Ouattara declared a 30-day ban on cocoa and coffee exports in an attempt to cut cash flow to incumbent president Laurent Gbagbo, who has refused to leave office after Mr. Ouattara won a Nov.
 28, 2010, run-off election certified by the United Nations.
-Mr. Gbagbo still controls the country’s military and the ports, and thus exports, while Mr. Ouattara has set up office in a hotel guarded by U.N. troops.
+Mr. Gbagbo still controls the country’s military and the ports, while Mr. Ouattara has set up office in a hotel guarded by U.N. troops.

 Cocoa bean futures prices shot to one-year highs and approached 30-year highs Monday after the ban was announced over the weekend.
 Prices fell back slightly on Tuesday as it was realized most processors had adequate supplies to carry them through the 30-day ban, but futures prices moved higher again on Wednesday.

 Cash cocoa powder prices in the United States also firmed, according to traders, although trading was near a standstill due to already tight powder supplies and new uncertainty about supply going forward.

 New York March cocoa bean futures closed at $3,352 a tonne Wednesday, up 5% from $3,184 a tonne on Jan.
 21 and up about 20% from around $2,800 in late November when the election was held.
 Cash cocoa powder prices were raised about 4c a lb, or 2%, across most grades with the basic 10% to 12% natural quoted at $firstname.lastname@example.org a lb this week.